-Abstract With continued public transit system growth and increasing retirements in the transit industry, there is a growing need for more new skilled transit planners and engineers (TAC, 2017; Paget-Seekins, 2023).
-The current accredited planning and engineering curricula lacks dedicated public transit courses in planning and engineering, which can pose as a major barrier to entry for new graduates pursuing transit as a career.
-Minding the Gap aims to evaluate the availability and suitability of transit content in Canadian university programs to support the workforce and skillset needs of the transit industry today and in the future.
+- · With continued public transit system growth and increasing retirements in the transit industry, there is a growing need for more new skilled transit planners and engineers (TAC, 2017; Paget-Seekins, 2023). - The current accredited planning and engineering curricula lacks dedicated public transit courses in planning and engineering, which can pose as a major barrier to entry for new graduates pursuing transit as a career. - Minding the Gap aims to evaluate the availability and suitability of transit content in Canadian university programs to support the workforce and skillset needs of the transit industry today and in the future

 Transit in Canada Key Facts:

-Universities with dedicated transit courses tend to cluster in the Greater Toronto Hamilton Area and Southern Ontario.

-In other areas, particularly in Eastern and Central Canada, universities do not explicitly list transit as a topic in their course descriptions.
+- Universities with dedicated transit courses tend to cluster in the Greater - In other areas, particularly in Eastern and Central Canada, universities do not explicitly list transit as a topic in their course descriptions.

 Today's Transit Knowledge Base:

-The 2023-2024 academic calendars for each university with an accredited planning or engineering program were reviewed to determine what courses include public transit as part of the curriculum.

-The academic calendars for each university with an accredited planning or engineering program were reviewed to determine what courses include public transit as part of the curriculum.
-Complimentary electives from outside the department that would count for credit were included, and any courses not scheduled were excluded.
-Transit Content in Accredited Engineering Courses
+- The 2023-2024 academic calendars for each university with an accredited planning or engineering program were reviewed to determine what courses include public transit as part of the curriculum. - The academic calendars for each university with an accredited planning or engineering program were reviewed to determine what courses include public transit as part of the curriculum. - Complimentary electives from outside the department that would count for credit were included, and any courses not scheduled were excluded.

-Relatively few transit engineering courses are offered, as transportation engineering is often taught as a sub-discipline in Canada.
+- Relatively few transit engineering courses are offered, as transportation engineering is often taught as a sub-discipline in Canada - .
 Transit concepts are commonly combined with many other topics in an introductory undergraduate transportation engineering course, but the focus of these general courses may strongly favour highway and road concepts.

-Many urban planning universities include transit concepts in multiple courses across their programs.
-This more distributed approach may provide more exposure to transit concepts related to other planning aspects.
-It should be noted that many universities only offer planning programs at the graduate studies level.
-A Closer Look & Next Steps The variability in the Canadian curriculum provides an opportunity to discover how the level of transit concepts taught affects the interest and ability of graduating students to meet Canada's professional transit workforce needs.
-The researchers have launched three surveys, tailored to university faculty, students, and industry professionals to determine trends in transit education, knowledge gaps that companies and graduating students experience, barriers that discourage students from entering the transit industry.
-A region-based analysis will also be performed to evaluate how
+Many urban planning universities include transit concepts in multiple more exposure to transit concepts related to other planning aspects.
+It should be noted that many universities only offer planning programs at the graduate studies level

+A Closer Look & Next Steps

+- The variability in the Canadian curriculum provides an opportunity to discover how the level of transit concepts taught affects the interest and ability of graduating students to meet Canada's professional transit workforce needs. - The researchers have launched three surveys, tailored to university faculty, students, and industry professionals to determine trends in transit education, knowledge gaps that companies and graduating students experience, barriers that discourage students from entering the transit - A region-based analysis will also be performed to evaluate how geographically aligned course content, interests, and demands are.